Master of Social Work, University of South Carolina

 I know first-hand the importance of cherishing family and friends, and making the most of each day.
 That’s why I believe so strongly in helping our clients live lives filled with experiences that bring more meaning and value to themselves and their families.
 With my background in counseling and strategic planning, I enable them to explore their own unique opportunities and possibilities for a more fulfilling and less stressful life.

 As a fiduciary, I always strive to do what is best for our clients.
 But that scope expands beyond just financial planning.
 It might be connecting them to a resource for a new job, helping a client negotiate a higher salary or referring them to another client who offers a valuable service they need.
 I feel it’s things like this, where we go above and beyond for our clients, that really help set us apart from other financial firms.

 I believe that to whom much is given, much is expected.
 As such, I appreciate opportunities to volunteer my time and leadership within my local community.
 We offer financial planning to cancer patients and their families free of charge.
 Philanthropy is also an important tenet in my life, and it gives me joy to be able to give back financially, especially to those charities specifically recommended by our clients.

 I volunteer with Switch as a mentor to victims of the sex trafficking industry.
-I also volunteer as a Big Sister with Big Brothers/Big Sisters of Greenville.
-I am a member of Greenville Women Giving, Circle 555, and First Presbyterian Church.
+I am also a member of Greenville Women Giving, Circle 555, and First Presbyterian Church.

-I have two grown daughters, Elizabeth, and Lei.
-I am also blessed with two precious grandsons, Henry and Grey.
+I am the mother of two daughters, Lei and Elizabeth.
+I am also blessed with four precious grandsons.
 Away from the office, my favorite leisure activities include enjoying my family and friends, cooking, gardening, arranging flowers, traveling and playing tennis.